 The perils of using disclosed documents for a collateral purpose

-In Grosvenor Chemicals Ltd v UPL Europe Ltd disclosed documents were used by the UPL for a collateral purpose in breach of Civil Procedure Rule 31.22.
-Grosvenor applied to court under CPR 81.14(1) for permission to bring committal proceedings against the UPL and their law firm.
+In Grosvenor Chemicals Ltd v UPL Europe Ltd disclosed documents were used by the UPL for a collateral purpose in breach of the Civil Procedure Rules.

 The underlying action

 The underlying action in which the documents were disclosed involved a claim brought by UPL Europe Ltd and UPL Deutschland GmbH (the UPL Companies) who produced and sold crop protection products known as plant protection products.
 The UPL Companies alleged that various companies and certain of their employees had manufactured and sold counterfeit versions of several of its plant protection products.
 The UPL Companies claimed that this was in breach of certain of its trademarks and amounted to wrongful competition under German law (passing off under English law) and conspiracy to use unlawful means to injure.